 Our business support

-As an organisation, we have committed significant resources to help bridge the gap between education and finding gainful work.
+We have committed significant resources to help bridge the gap between education and finding work.
 While our work in this regard remains incredibly important, the reality is that many Africans - especially our youth - will need to create their own opportunities.

-A key way we are responding to this challenge is through our support of entrepreneurship and small business - a true example of shared value.
-Although small businesses are a key customer base for our organisation, they are also a critical driver of employment creation.
+A key way we are responding to this challenge is to support entrepreneurship and small business – a true example of shared value.
+Although small businesses are a key customer base for our organisation, they are also a critical driver in creating employment.